Chapter 23: What Must Be Done

 The entire reason she was neck-deep in this nightmare in the first place.

-What did answering a pop-quiz matter when she was wrestling with monsters and conspiracies masquerading as city infrastructure?
-The contrast made her feel lightheaded—like she was living two lives that refused to touch.
+She lowered her eyes to her notes.
+The warmth of answering correctly was already cooling into something hollow.
+What did a pop-quiz matter when she was wrestling with conspiracies masquerading as city infrastructure?
+She was living two lives that refused to touch, and the seam between them was getting thinner every day.

-Class finally ended.
+Class ended.
 Miss Akagi’s closing remarks about public trust dissolved under the chorus of laptops snapping shut and students bolting for the door.
 Apricot slipped her notebook into her bag alongside the magazines, the word trust catching on her mind like a briar.

 Instead of heading home, she veered toward the campus gym.